-Archie Battersbee’s family denied appeal after ruling son can’t be moved to hospice
+Archie Battersbee’s apply to European Court in bid to move him to hospice

-Archie Battersbee: Family lose appeal bid in fight to move him to hospice
+Archie Battersbee: Family apply to European Court in battle to move boy to hospice

-The Court of Appeal said on Friday shortly after 6.30pm that permission to appeal had been refused.
+Family told life support due to be withdrawn on Saturday morning but doctors will wait while legal fight goes on

+The family of Archie Battersbee are going to the European Court of Human Rights to try to have him moved to a hospice to die after they lost their latest legal effort in the UK courts.

+His mother, Hollie Dance, believes he was taking part in an online challenge that left him catastrophically ill.

-His parents have fought a long-running legal battle over the withdrawal of his treatment, which ultimately failed on Wednesday when the European Court of Human Rights refused to intervene.
+On Wednesday the couple’s lengthy legal battles to prolong his life support ended when the European Court of Human Rights refused to intervene to halt the withdrawal of treatment.

-Their focus then shifted to trying to get their son moved to a hospice, but in a ruling at the High Court on Friday morning, Mrs Justice Theis concluded it was not in Archie’s best interests to be moved.
+The family’s focus then shifted to trying to get their son moved to a hospice, but Mrs Justice Theis at the High Court concluded on Friday that it was not in Archie’s best interests to be moved.

+Doctors said Archie was in such a grave condition that moving him to a hospice carried a “significant risk” he could die during the journey, the High Court was told.
-Ruling on Friday that Archie should remain in hospital while his life-sustaining treatment is withdrawn, Ms Justice Theis said: “Archie's best interests must remain at the core of any conclusions reached by this court.”

-Ms Theis said due to the risks involved in a transfer and “the increasing fragility of his medical condition,” Archie should remain in the hospital when his treatment is withdrawn.
+Ruling on Friday that he should remain in hospital while his life-sustaining treatment is withdrawn, Ms Justice Theis said due to the risks involved in a transfer and “the increasing fragility of his medical condition”, Archie should remain in hospital when his treatment is withdrawn.

 “The circumstances outlined by Dr F of the physical arrangements at the hospital and the arrangements that can be made will ensure that Archie's best interest will remain the focus of the final arrangements to enable him peacefully and privately to die in the embrace of the family he loved,” Ms Theis said.

-“The parents in the email from their solicitors on August 2 confirmed, in principle, their willingness to co-operate in these arrangements.”

-Doctors treating the schoolboy for the past four months declared Archie to be “brain-stem dead”, prompting a lengthy but ultimately failed legal battle by his family to continue his life support treatment in the hope the unconscious boy would recover.
+Doctors treating the schoolboy for the past four months declared Archie to be “brain-stem dead”, but his family kept his life support going in the hope he might recover.

-But the judges considering the application concluded: “In all respects, Theis J’s judgment deals comprehensively with each of the points raised on behalf of the parents.
+But the judges considering the application concluded that Judge Theis’s decisions were right.

-“We have reached the clear conclusion that each of her decisions was right for the reasons she gave.

-“It follows that the proposed appeal has no prospect of success and there is no other compelling reason for the Court of Appeal to hear an appeal.”
+“It follows that the proposed appeal has no prospect of success and there is no other compelling reason for the Court of Appeal to hear an appeal,” they said.

-The family had sought permission to challenge a ruling by Mrs Justice Theis who concluded it was not in Archie’s best interests to be moved to a hospice.
+The appeal judges also said one of the arguments presented by Archie’s parents was flawed legally, adding: “It is also not easy to understand as it seeks to argue that Archie’s best interests have ceased to be relevant.”

-The European Court of Human Rights (ECHR) refused an application from the boy's parents on Wednesday to delay any changes to his treatment, which was due to be withdrawn from 11am on Thursday.

-Hollie Dance, the boy's mother, said she wanted her son to “spend his last moments” together with his family privately.
+After the European Court of Human Rights (ECHR) refused the application to delay any changes to his treatment, Ms Dance said she wanted her son to “spend his last moments” together with his family privately.

-Speaking to Times Radio hours before her son's life support was due to be turned off this week, Ms Dance said that Archie's loved ones have not been able to have privacy at the hospital, saying: “We can't even have the chance to be in a room together as a family without nurses.”
+She told Times Radio they would not have privacy at the hospital, adding: “We can't even have the chance to be in a room together as a family without nurses.”

-She added: “There's absolutely no privacy, which is why, again, the courts keep going on about this dignified death - why aren't we allowed to take our child to a hospice and spend his last moments, his last days together privately?
+She said: “There's absolutely no privacy, which is why, again, the courts keep going on about this dignified death - why aren't we allowed to take our child to a hospice and spend his last moments, his last days together privately?”

-Archie has been in a coma since he was found unconscious at his home in Southend, Essex, on 17 April and is being kept alive by a combination of medical interventions, including ventilation and drug treatments, at the hospital in Whitechapel, east London.

-Ms Dance believes he was taking part in an online challenge at the time he became ill.
-He has not regained consciousness since.

-Barts Health NHS Trust has said Archie's condition is too unstable for a transfer and that moving him by ambulance to a different setting “would most likely hasten the premature deterioration the family wish to avoid, even with full intensive care equipment and staff on the journey”.
+Barts Health NHS Trust said Archie's condition was too unstable for a transfer and that moving him by ambulance to a different setting “would most likely hasten the premature deterioration the family wish to avoid, even with full intensive care equipment and staff on the journey”.

-A High Court order made in July requires that Archie remains at the Royal London Hospital while his treatment is withdrawn.
+A High Court order made last month requires that Archie remain at the Royal London Hospital while his treatment is withdrawn.

-A family spokeswoman said a hospice has agreed to take him, adding: “Hospices are well and truly designed for palliative and respite care.
+A family spokeswoman said a hospice had agreed to take him, adding: “Hospices are well and truly designed for palliative and respite care.

 “Archie is now obviously on palliative care so there is no reason whatsoever for him not to take his last moments at a hospice.”